nedwors/pluralize/README.md

 ### Pluralize

-The Pluralize class has 4 main functions:
+Pluralize has 4 main functions:

 ```php
 Pluralize::this(...)->from(...)->as(...)->or(...)